Theta defensin: Activity

 Antimicrobial activity has been reported against bacteria, fungi, enveloped viruses, and protozoa.
 Antimicrobial activity is generally through binding to and disrupting the cell membrane.
 Antiviral activity appears to derive from their binding to the sugar component of glycoproteins and blocking the entry of viruses into the cell.

 Evolution

 Genesis

 θ-defensins are extremely divergent members of the defensin protein superfamily which includes alpha-, beta- and big-defensins.
 The θ-defensins appear to have evolved from α-defensin genes around 40 million years ago in Old World monkeys.
 Compared to their α-defensin ancestors, θ-defensin genes are truncated into two halves.

 Inactivaton

-Although New World monkeys and great apes do not produce θ-defensin proteins, their genomes do encode θ-defensin genes which are transcribed to mRNA but not translated due to a premature stop codon.
+Although great apes do not produce θ-defensin proteins, their genomes do encode θ-defensin genes which are transcribed to mRNA but not translated due to a premature stop codon.
 When the mature defensin that would be expressed is chemically synthesised in a laboratory, it shows antimicrobial activity (including anti-retrovirus, leading to the name "retrocyclin").
 It is unknown whether this pseudogenisation gave a selective advantage or was due to genetic drift.
 The anti-HIV activity of retrocyclins has been further enhanced by protein engineering efforts with the aim of generating a viable treatment.